kenwals/shinrin-yoku/README.md

 ### Bugs encountered on the way

-1. Navbar was not expanding collapsing correctly. its turns out i choose the wrong emmet shortcut when starting the site.
+1. Navbar was not expanding collapsing correctly. its turns out i choose the wrong emmet shortcut command when starting the site.
 So the incorrect version of bootstrap and JavaScript was chosen.
 Once I replaced both the navbar worked correctly.
 3. Git commit issue , in the beginning i was using only git on the command line .
 Somehow not all my commits were appearing in GitHub when i pushed them .
 The problem maybe linked to me using Gitpod in more then one browser (chrome and Firefox) while i was trying to debug something else.
 I resolved this issue by git committing with the Gitpod UI instead.
 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 4. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
 I was using the JavaScript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.